matbrewer396/screeps/Plan.md

+- queues
+    - repair work
+    - constuction
+    - energy drop off
+    - energy pick up

+-

 - creeps
     - flee on emery contact

 - role
     <!-- add function no of required -->
     - function no of required - add logic
+    - death event logic

 - guardian
     - return to spawn when near death
     - any alive gauardain should response
+    - send more then one and send the same size
     <!-- - dispatch on threat  -->
 - harvest
     <!-- - left spwan but was near death?! had 50 ticks and moved -->